 I saw a nice package of smoked salmon on sale so I fixed MaryJo and me this great smoked salmon dill and capers appetizer that turned into half of our dinner.
 The salmon I used was Ducktrap, Scottish style Spruce Point, cold smoked Atlantic salmon.

-If you are big into different appetizers, my mini Crab Cake Appetizers are something you’d like to try.
+If you are big into different appetizers, try these too:

 Making the smoked salmon dill and capers appetizer:

 The baguette that I used was an Italian 5 grain bread that Publix makes.
 First, you slice this pretty thin and toast it.
 Do it like you are in Italy, put olive oil on the bread and toast it in a skillet and you have got a crostini.
 Simple.
 Next comes the cream cheese.
 I’ve seen similar appetizers where they mix up different ingredients in the cream cheese spread, but I keep it real simple.
 Just spread some plain old softened cream cheese on the crostini.
 Believe me, there are enough flavors running through these couple of mouthfuls to keep your taste buds entertained.
 You really don’t need any more.

 After that, lay on a sprig of fresh dill and place a few capers on the cheese.
 Fold up a slice of smoked salmon and push it into the cheese.
 Add a few more capers here and there…take pictures!…then eat.

 This is really a great appetizer for any occasion.

 Hey.
 Did you make this recipe?
 Let me know if you liked it in the comment section below.
 Also, drop a photo on your Instagram and hashtag #joeshealthymeals.
 I love seeing what you guys are making.